chgalves/WebMasterCourse/4º Project/README.md

 ---

-## 🙋‍♀️ About Dr. Fernanda Varella Slovinski
+## 🙋‍♀️ About Dr. Isabela Mendes

-**Dr. Fernanda Varella Slovinski** is a highly qualified dental surgeon specializing in aesthetic dentistry, oral rehabilitation, and implant-supported prostheses.
+**Dr. Isabela Mendes** is a highly qualified dental surgeon specializing in aesthetic dentistry, oral rehabilitation, and implant-supported prostheses.
 Her mission is to provide excellent dental care with precision, empathy, and a commitment to transforming smiles and improving lives.

 ---